 Listing 17-7: A Button struct that implements the Draw trait

-The width, height, and label fields on Button will differ from the fields on other components, such as a TextField type that might have those plus a placeholder field instead.
-Each of the types we want to draw on the screen will implement the Draw trait, with different code in the draw method to define how to draw that particular type, like Button has here (without the actual GUI code that’s out of scope of this chapter).
-Button, for instance, might have an additional impl block containing methods related to what happens if the button is clicked.
+The width, height, and label fields on Button will differ from the fields on other components, such as a TextField type, that might have those fields plus a placeholder field instead.
+Each of the types we want to draw on the screen will implement the Draw trait but will use different code in the draw method to define how to draw that particular type, like Button has here (without the actual GUI code that is beyond the scope of this chapter).
+Button, for instance, might have an additional impl block containing methods related to what happens when a user clicks the button.
 These kinds of methods won’t apply to types like TextField.

-Someone using our library has decided to implement a SelectBox struct that has width, height, and options fields.
-They implement the Draw trait on the SelectBox type as well, as shown in Listing 17-8:
+If someone using our library decides to implement a SelectBox struct that has width, height, and options fields, they implement the Draw trait on the SelectBox type as well, as shown in Listing 17-8:

-Filename: src/main.rs
+src/main.rs

-extern crate rust_gui;
+extern crate gui;

-use rust_gui::Draw;
+use gui::Draw;

 struct SelectBox {